ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 also monotonic.
 That is, if one-thousand UUIDs are generated for the same timestamp; there is sufficient logic for organizing the creation order of those one-thousand UUIDs.
-For batch UUID creation implementions MAY utilize a monotonic counter which SHOULD increment for each UUID created during a given timestamp.
+For batch UUID creation implementations MAY utilize a monotonic counter which SHOULD increment for each UUID created during a given timestamp.

 For single-node UUID implementations that do not need to create batches of